maartenba/maartenba.github.io/_posts/2020-04-02-streaming-a-community-event-on-youtube-sharing-the-technologies-and-learnings-from-virtual-azure-community-day.markdown

 Hosts and speakers will need to install Skype (on Windows, make sure to use Skype for Windows, and not the Windows Store app!)

 > *Note: We first created pooled Skype accounts on new Microsoft Accounts.
 Unfortunately those seem to get blocked quickly after a couple of sign-ins from different locations, which we obviously encountered.
 If you plan on using this setup, create the accounts a couple of days before your event, as they might get locked after 24 hours.
-Unlocking is possible, but there may be lockout periods of 24h involved, so you will want to account for that!*
+Unlocking is possible, but there may be lockout periods of 24h involved, so you'll want to account for that!*

 ### Connecting to your Azure VM